martinkiefer/Scotch/README.md

 * Code Generators: ScotchDSL specifications are automatically translated into a VHDL architecture containing all necessary components to perform sketching.
 * Auto-Tune: An automated tuning algorithms optimizes the size of the sketch summary with respect to provided constraints and resources on the FPGA

-A publication on Scotch is currently prepared.
-Stay tuned for the publication and further documentation.
+Scotch has a corresponding publication in PVLDB (soon available):
+Martin Kiefer, Ilias Poulakis, Sebastian Breß, and Volker Markl.
+Scotch:Generating FPGA-Accelerators for Sketching at Line Rate.
+PVLDB, 14(3), 2021.

 ## Requirements
 * A recent Linux operating system.
 For the code generator, OSX will do either.
 * Python 3.6+ is required.
 We used Python 3.6.
 * The following Python modules are required (used version in brackets): antlr4-python3-runtime (4.7.2), numpy (1.170), pandas (0.25.0).
 * The ANTLR4 parser generator is required to generate the ScotchDSL parser (4.7.2).
-A setup script is provided for your convenience, see README in the ScotchDSL folder.
+A setup script is provided for your convenience that downloads the appropriate jar and generates the parser.
+See README in the ScotchDSL folder.
 * An FPGA toolchain is required.
-Intel FPGAs / Quartus Prime is supported.
+Intel FPGAs with Quartus Prime are supported.
 We tested with Quartus Prime Pro 19.3 and Quartus Prime 19.1.
 Thus all *10 and *V product lines should be supported.
 Furthermore, we support support Xilinx /Vivado.
 We tested with Version 2020.1.
-* CPU baselines require GCC.
+* CPU baselines require GCC and Boost.
 We used GCC 7.
-* GPU baselines require CUDA.
+* GPU baselines require CUDA and Boost.
 We used CUDA 10.2 with GCC 6.

 ## Project Structure
 **ScotchDSL:** Contains all code generator files and implementations of various algorithms in ScotchDSL.